-When you pair these tempting treats with Quentin Blake’s recognizably iconic Dahl book art style, you may find yourself pulling out the pots and pans with the kids to give these recipes a go.
+When you pair these tempting treats with Quentin Blake’s recognizably iconic art style from Dahl’s children’s books, you may find yourself pulling out the pots and pans with the kids to give these recipes a go.

-With more leisure time for fun things ahead this summer, I think it might be a great pairing of the actual shared reading of Roald Dahl’s wondrously witty books, right along with these tempting treats his books evoke.
+With more leisure time, perhaps on weekends, that might be available for fun things, it might be a great pairing of the actual shared reading of Roald Dahl’s wondrously witty books, right along with these tempting treats his books evoke.

 Yum!
 Always wanted to learn how to make meringues!